RoverTech-team/arm/README.md

 [downlad github desktop here](https://desktop.github.com/)

 Download github desktop and clone this repository (arm).
-By doing open in finder/file explorer you will be able to locate the folder GitHub on your computer.
-Save the absolute path of this folder.
+By doing open in finder/file explorer you will be able to locate the folder GitHub on your computer. **Save the absolute path of this folder**. (it's needed in the next steps)

+---

+# Create your first branch(github)

+From the githb desktop app go to current branch (which is going to be set on main) and click New Branch.
+Name it with your username. (during development each branch is going to represent a feature)

 From github desktop you can open the whole arm repository on vscode.